petzi53/weblog-portfolio/content/post/2017-09-04-using-hugo-academic-theme-with-blogdown.md

 author: "Peter Baumgartner"
 date: '2017-09-04'
 slug: tutorial-hugo-academic-theme-with-blogdown-part-1
-summary: Part 1 of this tutorial explains how to install the hugo-academic theme on top of blogdown and to link it to a new created repository on GitHub.
+summary: Part 1 of this tutorial explains how to install the hugo-academic theme on top of R, RStudio and blogdown.
 tags: []
 categories: []
 ---